tgnassou/bayesian_project/README.md

 Paper implementation (Python) by Théo Gnassounou, Nicolas Nguyen (Bayesian ML, Master MVA).

 ## Files :
-- main.py : the code and the CAVI algorithm.
+- main.py : the code for CAVI algorithm.
 - experiments.ipynb : The commented notebook in which we ran several experiments (comparison with other methods, different setups,..)
 - real_data.ipynb : The commented notebook in which we tested the method for real dataset (diabete from scikit-learn).